 [Peer]

-PublicKey = server_public_key
+PublicKey = ${SERVER_PUBLIC_KEY}

-Endpoint = 63.179.196.243:54321
+Endpoint = ${PUBLIC_ENDPOINT}:${WG_PORT}

-AllowedIPs = 0.0.0.0/0, ::/0
+AllowedIPs = 0.0.0.0/0

-Make sure that the Endpoint points to the public static IP address of your virtual server.
+Make sure that the Endpoint points to the public static IP address or DNS name of your virtual server.
 The port must be the same as ListenPort in the wg0.conf file.
-If you have multiple clients, you need to make sure that Address
+If you have multiple clients, make sure that Address is free and not already assigned to another client.

-qrencode -t ansiutf8 < client2
+qrencode -t ansiutf8 < phone.conf

 To check if the VPN works, open a browser and go to the URL: https://www.whatismyip.com/